dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

 ![](assets/UniswapTokenomics1.png)
 <figcaption><a href="https://uniswap.org/blog/uni" class="imageSource">(Image source)</a></figcaption>

-This, as far as tokenomics distributions go is alright, 60% going to the community is good.
+This, as far as tokenomics distributions go is *alright*, 60% going to the community is good.
 Uniswap is fairly recognized in the community so the proportion given to investors is not massive, 17.8% for investors is not ridiculous or excessive by any means when compared to other similar applications.

-This is the genesis allocation though, as more tokens are released on the market, the proportions will change slightly, but not significantly, therefore this chart is sufficient to describe the allocations.
+This is the genesis allocation though, as more tokens are released on the market, the proportions will change slightly, but not significantly.

 ![](assets/UniswapTokenomics2.png)
 <figcaption><a href="https://uniswap.org/blog/uni" class="imageSource">(Image source)</a></figcaption>

 The release schedule also seems quite standard.
 But as with any *new* token, we have to consider the possibility that inflation will exist until the full supply is out there, meaning that if demand for it does not rise, and there's not inherent mechanic to reduce supply or increase demand, the token will NOT perform well when compared to ETH or BTC.
 Again, if you're going to invest in a project, no matter how 'good' you perceive it, the investment may not be good enough because of inflation.
-Inflation is baked into new tokens, they need to eventually become fully diluted or have good mechanics before you should consider an investment in them.
+Inflation is baked into newly released tokens, they need to eventually become fully diluted or have good mechanics before you should consider investing in them.

 #### UNI's issues as an investment from the perspective of tokenomics